chuckie82/simS2E/docs/getting_started.rst

   cd /simS2E/workflow
   ./runSingFEL

-When the simulation is complete.
-Exit the docker container by typing "exit" or Contrl+D.
-SingFEL output hdf5 file will be in /host/path/simS2E/data/sim_example/pmi.
+Let's open the simulation configuration file again in /simS2E/config/config_sim_example.
+NUM_DIFFR_OUT=100 means generate 100 time evolution diffraction patterns.
+In order to run a meaningful simulation, try increasing this number to 50,000.
+DIFFR=singfel means use the SingFEL package.
+SingFEL parameters are defined under ###### SingFEL ######.
+When the simulation is complete, exit the docker container by typing "exit" or Contrl+D. SingFEL output hdf5 file will be in /host/path/simS2E/data/sim_example/pmi.

 You can examine the hdf5 file by running::

   cd /host/path/s2eDocs/modules/diffr
   python diagnostic_singfel.py /host/path/simS2E/data/sim_example

-You should observer two matplotlib plots: 1) photon field and 2) photon count.
+You should observe two matplotlib plots: 1) photon field and 2) photon count.
 You may need to install h5py, matplotlib and numpy to run this script.

 5 ) Let's run the orientation recovery simulation using EMC::